looker-open-source/components/src/components/Colors/ColorWheel/ColorWheel.md

 ### onColorChanged property

-Use this to provide a callback to to know when a new hue, saturation tuple has been changed.
+Use this to provide a callback to know when a new (hue, saturation) tuple has been clicked.
 Note that the brightness will never change for a given slice of a color wheel, and should be handled outside the color wheel component.

 ```js